-The board recognizes the contribu tion of good health to th ne performance and well-being of the e employee and the school district.
+The board recognizes the contribution of good health to the performance and well-being of the employee and the school district.
 The board supports and encourages a wellness program.

-It shall be the responsibility of the superintendent, , in conjunction with the school nurse, to develop, oversee and maintain a wellness program
+It shall be the responsibility of the superintendent, in conjunction with the school nurse, to develop, oversee, and maintain a wellness program.